mxork/eu4-mp-performance-patch/README.md

 ```
 # replace "localhost" with your local IP if it's not recognized.
-# gotcha: you must supply *all* of these arguments for eu4 to use them. you can't omit defaults
+# gotcha: you must supply *all* of these arguments for eu4 to use them. you can't omit defaults.
-eu4.exe  -nakamamp -nakama_host='localhost' -nakama_key='defaultkey' -nakama_port=7350 -nakama_ssl=0
+eu4.exe  -nakamamp -unofficialmp -nakama_host='localhost' -nakama_key='defaultkey' -nakama_port=7350 -nakama_ssl=0
 ```

 If you want to run the server on the internet, I *strongly* recommend putting a TLS-capable reverse proxy in front of runk.
 I used Caddy.
 You can find a copy of my Caddyfile in the `deploy` folder.